mauriciovigolo/file-matcher/README.md

 ```

 ## Events
-The file-matcher modules starts to look for files using the filename globs and filter attributes.
-The result of this search will be a list with the matching files.
+The file-matcher module starts to look for files using the filename glob and filter attributes.
+The result of this search is a list with the matching files.
 The next step is to filter by file content, using the RegExp.
 If there isn't a RegExp to validate, then the library will return the list of files that were found initially.

 During the file search, the following events are emitted:
 ### Events emmitted while filtering by filename and file attributes: